-FORT IRWIN, Calif. - The U.S. military continues to modernize software and programs across its formations enabling medical providers and patients to securely access information when needed; one of these systems is Military Health System GENESIS.
+FORT IRWIN, Calif. — The U.S. military continues to modernize software and programs across its formations enabling medical providers and patients to securely access information when needed; one of these systems is Military Health System, or MHS, GENESIS.

 MHS GENESIS is the relatively new electronic system for the Military Health System that the Defense Health Agency implemented across the Department of Defense to maximize efficiency with minimal interference in medical care and to allow medical providers to enhance transparent communication across all medical services in the garrison and operational environments.